Åsane Municipality: General information

 The large parish of Hammer existed for many centuries and within the parish existed the annex of Aasene.
-On 1 January 1904, the annex of Aasene (population: 1,625) was separated from the rest of Hammer to become a separate municipality.
-The original municipality included the northern part of the Bergen Peninsula, except for the coastal areas along the Salhusfjorden and Sørfjorden.
-On 1 July 1914, most of the northern coastal part of the Bergen peninsula (population: 644) was transferred to Aasene (except for the far northern tip around Tellevik).
-On 1 July 1938, the far northern tip of the Bergen peninsula around the villages of Tellevik and Hordvik were transferred from Hamre municipality to Åsane.
+On 1 January 1904, the large Hammer Municipality was divided in two: the annex of Aasene on the Bergen Peninsula (population: 1,625) became the new Aasene Municipality (later spelled Åsane) and the rest (population: 2,914) remained as a smaller Hammer Municipality.
+The original Aasene Municipality included the northern part of the Bergen Peninsula, except for the coastal areas along the Salhusfjorden and Sørfjorden.

+On 1 July 1914, most of the northern coastal part of the Bergen Peninsula (population: 644) was transferred from Hammer Municipality to Aasene Municipality (except for the far northern tip around Tellevik).
+On 1 July 1938, the far northern tip of the Bergen Peninsula around the villages of Tellevik and Hordvik were transferred from Hamre Municipality to Åsane Municipality.

-The new municipality was small, but over the next several decades, there was major population growth due to the growing city of Bergen, located to the southwest, over the mountains.
-On 1 January 1972, the municipality of Åsane (population: 19,205) was merged into the city of Bergen (the other neighboring municipalities of Arna, Fana, and Laksevåg were also merged with Bergen on the same date).
+On 1 January 1972, the city of Bergen was greatly expanded and the following areas were merged to for a new, much larger Bergen Municipality with over 200,000 residents: